Skip to main content Skip to local navigation

 About the Dean

-Professor McMurtry is an associate professor in the Department of Social Science and a member of the Faculty’s Business & Society (BUSO) program.
-Professor McMurtry holds MA and PhD degrees in social and political thought from York University.
-His research and teaching interests focus on the theory and practice of alternative social, political and economic forms.
-His publications include 23 solo and co-authored articles and book chapters, and he is editor of the books Living Economics: Canadian Perspectives on the Social Economy, Co-operatives and Community Economic Development and Co-operatives in a Global Economy.
-In addition, he was English language editor of the Canadian Journal of Non-Profit and Social Economy Research.
-This spring, Professor McMurtry received the Merit Award of the Canadian Association for Studies in Co-operation (CASC).
-The award is presented to individuals who have demonstrated significant contributions to teaching and research on co-operatives, both in Canada and internationally.
+Professor McMurtry is also a professor in the Department of Social Science and a member of the Faculty’s Business & Society (BUSO) program.
+He holds MA and PhD degrees in social and political thought from York University.
+Professor McMurtry’s research and teaching interests focus on the theory and practice of alternative social, political and economic forms including social enterprises, co-operatives and non-profit organizations.
+His publications include over 25 solo and co-authored articles and book chapters, and he is editor of the books Living Economics: Canadian Perspectives on the Social Economy, Co-operatives and Community Economic Development as well as Co-operatives in a Global Economy.
+In addition, he was English language editor of the Canadian Journal of Non-Profit and Social Economy Research for over three years and has won numerous awards for his teaching, research and community engagement.

 Invite the Dean